Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Eye contact in dogs is even a hot topic of research in some places.
 Research in a university in Budapest using eye-tracking technology shows that dogs are as sensitive to their owner’s looks as small children are with their parents.
 They recommend that owners increase their eye contact with their puppies so that they can build a better relationship.

 So, What Is the Best Answer?

-So why have dogs developed the ability to look into our eyes?
-It is about attention.
+So why have dogs developed the ability to stare into our eyes?
+It is all about attention.

 Look into my eyes and tell me differently.